 Eventually, we were inside the fenced-off area, but just as the band began to play, the heavens opened, and huge winds blew across the open space.
 It got very cold, wet, and dangerous, very quickly.
 It was scary for a while.

-Not least because the poles holding the large Chang beer banners were being blown over, and Bill, in a seat, would not be able to get out of the way.
+Particularly as the poles holding the large Chang beer banners began toppling over, and Bill, in a seat, would not be able to get out of the way.
 We protected him as best as we could with my large body attempting to perform as a wind break while Taew used an umbrella over him as Toy went to retrieve the car.

 The following morning, we had breakfast and covered the sites of the historical park without paying to go inside them.
 It was a pleasant little tour offering me some excellent video footage, before we headed to Kamphaeng Phet to meet more friends for another lovely few hours.